-Mix 8 1/8 ounces of drained, light canned tuna and 1/4 of a tablespoon of corn oil.
+Mix 8 1/8 ounces of drained, light canned tuna and 1/4 tablespoon of corn oil.
 It is recommended that you add 7/8 teaspoon of Balance IT Carnivore Blend or the recipe will present 16 essential nutrient deficiencies.

 Homemade Cat Food Recipe #2: Chicken

 You’ll need 2 1/8 ounces of chicken thigh meat, 2 1/4 ounces of chicken breast meat and 1/4 tablespoons of corn oil.
 Roast the chicken thigh and breast meat.
 It should be skinless and boneless.
-After the chicken is cooked, mix it with the corn oil and 7/8 teaspoons of Balance IT Carnivore Blend.
+After the chicken is cooked, mix it with the corn oil and 7/8 teaspoon of Balance IT Carnivore Blend.